Last Updated on October 12, 2023

 The Start of Your 2 Days in Athens

-I purchased a Metro Pass (cash only at the rail station at the airport) but wound up not taking full advantage of it since once I was in the city I only walked or took taxis, since they are plentiful and relatively cheap.
+I purchased a Metro Pass (cash only at the rail station at the airport) but didn’t take full advantage of it.
+Once I was in the city I only walked or took taxis, since they are plentiful and relatively cheap.
 Still it was good to have the pass, just in case.

 I was also able to book a room online through Hotels.com at the Economy Hotel for less than $60 per night.
 It was a basic two-star hotel that was clean and had a very helpful staff and a good breakfast.
 It was also less than a 10-minute walk to lively Monastiraki Square.